kjsandbrink/learning-metacontrol/README.md

 ### Instructions

 The main and supplementary figures are generated from the "fig_\*.ipynb" notebooks in the "nns" folder.
 All main figure panels beginning with Figure 2 are reproducible using the included data (human behavioral data and recorded neural network trajectories).
+The notebooks contain samples of expected output.

 To run these, the "humans" folder first needs to be installed as a Python package by calling